laksun/devops-yla/howtoguides/fluentd_error.md

-Subject: Issue with InSpec Rule for Fluentd Log Files
+ Issue with InSpec Rule for Fluentd Log Files

-Hi team,

 I wanted to share an ongoing issue I've noticed with our current InSpec test for Fluentd logs during AMI validation.
 The InSpec rule: